dvla/hash_miner/README.md

 Ever experienced the pain of working with deeply nested hashes in Ruby?

-HashMiner expands the base Hash class in Ruby to provide helpful methods to traverse your Hash Object regardless of complexity.
+HashMiner expands the base Hash class in Ruby to provide helpful methods to traverse and manipulate your Hash Object regardless of complexity.

 The following gives a flavour of how HashMiner can help solve headaches when working with complex hashes: